Life in the time of Covid-19!

 Since we don't have control over the fact that it's happening, we can follow the best healthy practices suggested by officials in our respective countries.

-And further than that, we can control how we each respond within ourselves.
+And further than that, we can control how we each respond within ourselves; that is where we can take control.

-Yes, fear may arise and worry about legitimate concerns and you handle those issues.
+Yes, fear may arise and worry about legitimate concerns and you organize yourself to take care of what you can.
 What I'm talking about is, the allowance of feeding the fear and letting your mind run away with frightful scenarios and getting anxiety ridden over what hasn't happened yet.

 So, I am offering classes to take you through a relaxing, mindful experience, to balance your nervous system and give you time to let the tensions go.

-The duration of the class will be 40 minutes.
+The duration of the class will be 1 hour on Zoom.

 I hope you'll join me at this important turning point in the world community, to adjust to the changes that are happening, and learn skills to best support yourself.
 Finding ease, reducing tension and allowing yourself to move through what you need to do to take of yourself, through the Alexander principles will improve how you get through this.